Expedition to Nepal 2006

 Kathmandu – further experiences and observations

-I like the fact that snakes are here as sacred and friendly animals, which unfortunately do not exist in the Catholic religion.
-Anyway, for me Hinduism is a kind of beautiful, colorful fairy tale for children where all the characters are extremely original and interesting.
-When I go to Kathmandu I always barter with fruit sellers, sometimes someone wants to sell me souvenirs, I often see sliced swine and goat head on hooks and all in a big smog of the city.
-All this surrounds has its original charm and the atmosphere of this place is remarkable.
-If I have enough dirt and chaos, then I can always go back to the hotel in Thamel district where it is clean, it is delicious food from many parts of the world and part of the city comes alive at night.
-I also realize the “tourist price” but I’m not going to fight it and if I give these poor people a few more rupees I will not happen.
-I move most often either on foot or on a small taxi which gives me a good opportunity to see the city.
+If I am fed up with dirt and chaos, then I can always return to a hotel in the Thamel district where it is clean, there is delicious food from all over the world and a part of this city comes alive at night.
+I am also aware of the “tourist price” but I am not going to fight it and if I give these poor people a few rupees more, nothing will happen to me.
+I move here most often either on foot or by a small taxi, which gives me a good opportunity to see the city.

 Kathmandu – Durbar Square

-The markets are fruit vendors, souvenir shops and of course begging for children.
-Tourists have to pay for entry and the Nepalese are not what I was used to get used to.
-No doubt Durbar Square was a kind of city in the city that very much distinguished itself from its beautiful, old architecture from the rest of the neglected and dirty Kathmandu.
-But for me it is very interesting wherever I go.
+There are fruit vendors, souvenir shops and, of course, begging children in the markets.
+Tourists have to pay admission and Nepalese don’t, which I got used to.
+Undoubtedly, Durbar Square was the kind of town within a city that was very distinguished by its beautiful old architecture from the rest of the run down and dirty Kathmandu.
+For me, however, it is very interesting wherever I go.

 Patan – Durbar Square